Vyral/base-template/_posts/2022-06-17-the-major-real-estate-market-shift-explained.md

 I want to say to you, home prices \*could\* fall dramatically.
 I didn't say they will.
 I need everyone to just accept it could happen.
 It's hard for people to accept this.

 &nbsp;Now, I don't anticipate a foreclosure market because people aren't underwater.
-If you’d like to see my analysis on why a foreclosure wave is unlikely, watch it[HERE](https://www.youtube.com/watch?v=R-fDSOr8H5k).
+If you’d like to see my analysis on why a foreclosure wave is unlikely, watch it&nbsp;[HERE](https://www.youtube.com/watch?v=R-fDSOr8H5k){: target="_blank" rel="noopener"}.

 Today I want you to understand that this round of price reductions that everyone's hearing about, this is the cream off the top.
 The first important step in the market stabilizing back to a level of sustainability.